How Yoga Can Help Improve Digestion

 The raja yoga of Patanjali is categorized into 2 types, external and internal.
 Asana,

-and Samadhi form the internal means.
-Every stage of Yoga must be practised to cultivate
+Pranayama, Yama, Niyama, and Pratyahara form the external means while Dharana, Dhyana, and Samadhi form the internal means.
+Every stage of Yoga must be practiced to cultivate

 one’s mind and body in preparation for the other stages.
 Regular practice of asanas not only